-The financial activity of the District is accounted for in several funds.
+The financial structure of the district is accounted for in several funds.
 Each fund is an independent accounting entity having its own set of accounts, assets, liabilities, fund balances, revenues and expenditures.
-The Budget, approved by the School Board, reports on the following funds:
+The budget, approved by the School Board, reports on the following funds:

 - Capital Expenditure (General Fund)